- How To Use

-- 1" wide with a 1/4" shaft (best used with air die grinder, but can be used on a drill with decent results)
+- 1" wide with a 1/4" shaft (best used with a die grinder, can be used on a high speed drill too).

 - Sold in sets of 2, 4, and 8 to save you some cash!